stilltrillogf/NOTE-KEEPER/README.md

 - Settings
 - Sharing notes
 - Collaborators?
 (Adding other registered users to the note/collection, setting custom permissions for them)
+- Choosing language of the app or single notes/collections
+- Autocorrection of text (based on chosen language)

 ---
 ## Tech stack